fslev/json-compare/README.md

 org.opentest4j.AssertionFailedError: FOUND 1 DIFFERENCE(S):

 _________________________DIFF__________________________
 Expected condition ".*" from position 4 was not met.
-Actual Json Array has no extra elements.
+Actual JSON ARRAY has no extra elements.
 ```
 # <a name="json-path"></a>Embedded json path expression
 Powered by [JsonPath](https://github.com/json-path/JsonPath)